kailash-manasarovar/statement/docs/timeline/2023/august.md

 - The instability is a side effect of the sedating drugs; corroborated by one of the British expat walkers I believe was also being regularly sedated in her home.
 - I'm also interested in how [people said things over the years I was being drugged to make me think such a symptom was "normal"](../2022/july.md#wobbly-on-my-feet).
 - Anyway, the guide in 2024, Aurelio, said something about how the *Spanish are crazy*, which I thought was curiously relevant.
+- He seemed to be referring to something specific he'd heard about.
-- I believe that men share information about the women that are known to be being sedated and raped and regularly broadcast on porn networks; just not with the women suffering such abuse.
+- I believe that men share information about the women that are known to be being sedated and raped and regularly broadcast on porn networks; just not with the women suffering such abuse, or the police not that they care.
+- Although France did just send nearly 100 "normal" men to jail for sedating and raping a woman for over ten years, like it was a normal thing to do in a sleepy French village and they *unluckily* got caught.

 ### Sandra very interested in the guide